 Offering a more specific answer to when to say ‘I love you’ for the first time, she says, “If someone is willing to be exclusive with you, or at least consider you their primary partner when monogamy is not the goal, then that’s a good signal to go on.”

 Relationship coaches and authors Aaron and Jocelyn Freeman echo the same sentiment in their advice to couples.
 According to them, saying ‘I love you’ the moment you really feel it will make you be seen as respectable and authentic, especially in a time when more and more people are playing games.
 “When people start to strategize if it’s too soon or too late, it starts to bring an element of inauthenticity into dating.
+So stop thinking about how to know when to say ‘I love you’ and go ahead and follow your gut!
 Even if the other partner isn’t ready to say it back, it will feel freeing to share your feelings,” they have been quoted as saying.

-On similar lines, Kolkata-based Madhu Jaswal says, “When to say ‘I love you’ for the first time?
+On similar lines, Kolkata-based Madhu Jaswal says, “When to say ‘I love you’ to your boyfriend or your girlfriend for the first time?
 The moment your heart is at ease and the person feels like home.
 That’s the point when one is not only vocal about their feelings but their every action also conveys how they feel, loud and clear.”

 Related Reading: 21 Ways To Tell Someone You Love Them Without Saying It